Michael Redgrave

-Sir Michael Scudamore Redgrave CBE (20 March 1908 – 21 March 1985) was an English stage and film actor, director, manager and author.
-He received a nomination for the Academy Award for Best Actor for his performance in Mourning Becomes Electra (1947), as well as two BAFTA nominations for Best British Actor for his performances in The Night My Number Came Up (1955) and Time Without Pity (1957).
+Sir Michael Scudamore Redgrave (20 March 1908 – 21 March 1985) was an English actor and filmmaker.
+Beginning his career in theatre, he first appeared in the West End in 1937.
+He made his film debut in Alfred Hitchcock's The Lady Vanishes in 1938.

+Redgrave received a nomination for the Academy Award for Best Actor for his performance in Mourning Becomes Electra (1947), as well as two BAFTA nominations for Best British Actor for his performances in The Night My Number Came Up (1955) and Time Without Pity (1957).

 At the 4th Cannes Film Festival, he won Best Actor for his performance in The Browning Version (1951).

 Youth and education

 Redgrave was born in Bristol, England, the son of actress Margaret Scudamore and the silent film actor Roy Redgrave.
 Roy left when Redgrave was six months old to pursue a career in Australia.
 He died when Redgrave was 14.
 His mother subsequently married Captain James Anderson, a tea planter.
 Redgrave greatly disliked his stepfather.

-He studied at Clifton College and Magdalene College, Cambridge.
-Clifton College Theatre was opened in 1966 by Redgrave and the first purpose-built school theatre in the country.
-After his death in 1985, the building was renamed The Redgrave Theatre in his honour.
+Redgrave attended Clifton College in Bristol.
+Clifton College Theatre was opened in 1966 by Redgrave as the first purpose-built school theatre in the country.
+After his death, the building was renamed The Redgrave Theatre in his honour.

+Upon leaving Clifton, Redgrave went on to study the modern languages and English triposes at Magdalene College, Cambridge.
+Under the direction of Dadie Rylands, he garnered great acclaim for his starring roles on the Cambridge stage as Edgar, Prince Hal and Captain Brassbound.
+Alongside the art historian Anthony Blunt and schoolfriend Robin Fedden, Redgrave also edited an avant-garde literary magazine called The Venture, which published work by Louis MacNeice, Julian Bell and John Lehmann.
+He graduated with a third-class degree in 1931.

-He was a schoolmaster at Cranleigh School in Surrey before becoming an actor in 1934.
+Redgrave taught modern languages at Cranleigh School in Surrey for three years before becoming an actor in 1934.
 He directed the boys in Hamlet, King Lear and The Tempest, but played all the leading roles himself.
-The Redgrave Theatre Society at the school was named after him.
-In the new Guildford School of Acting building, which opened in January 2010, the Sir Michael Redgrave Studio was named for him.